dhafer-H-S/dhafer-H-S/README.md

 ### Machine Learning
 - **Hyperparameter Tuning Framework**: Developed custom Gaussian Process models using RBF kernels.
 - **Regularization Techniques**: Explained and implemented L1, L2, Dropout, Data Augmentation, and Early Stopping.
-- **Optimization Techniques Blog**: Detailed posts covering Batch Normalization, Adam Optimizer, and Learning Rate Decay.
+- **Optimization Techniques **: Detailed posts covering Batch Normalization, Adam Optimizer, and Learning Rate Decay.
+- **Mathematics for Machine Learning**:
+  Leveraged mathematical concepts such as linear algebra, calculus, and probability to solve complex problems in AI and build predictive models.
+- **Supervised and Unsupervised Learning**:
+  Implemented algorithms like Linear Regression, Decision Trees, K-Means Clustering, and PCA for predictive analytics and pattern recognition.
+- **Reinforcement Learning**:
+  Developed RL agents using algorithms such as Q-learning and Deep Q-Networks, focusing on real-world applications like robotics and game AI.
+- **Generative Adversarial Networks (GANs)**:
+  Created GAN models to generate realistic data such as images, text, and audio, advancing my expertise in deep generative modeling.
+- **ML Pipelines**:
+  Designed and deployed end-to-end machine learning pipelines for data preprocessing, feature extraction, model training, and deployment.

 ### Web Development
 - **BADFI Attendance Solution for Small Business**: A QR-code-based attendance platform with admin dashboards and detailed reports.